BLC-HTWChur/rsd-specification/rsd2-specification.md

 The homePageIcon is an optional pointer to a image file containing the UI icon that might be used to display next to the engine name to an user.

+### authorization

+The authorization is an optional object.
+If present it MUST contain a [JSON Web Key (JWK)](https://tools.ietf.org/html/rfc7517).
+The authorization SHOULD be only used for customised access.
+The provided key information should be used by a client for authorized access via OAuth2 and JWT Bearer Tokens.

+Public RSD2 documents SHOULD NOT include authorization information.

 ### api

 | Name | Required | Type | Identifier |